aimat-lab/gcnn_keras/README.md

 <a name="literature"></a>
 # Literature
-A version of the following models are implemented in [literature](kgcnn/literature):
+A version of the following models is implemented in [literature](kgcnn/literature):
 * **[GCN](kgcnn/literature/GCN.py)**: [Semi-Supervised Classification with Graph Convolutional Networks](https://arxiv.org/abs/1609.02907) by Kipf et al. (2016)
 * **[INorp](kgcnn/literature/INorp.py)**: [Interaction Networks for Learning about Objects,Relations and Physics](https://arxiv.org/abs/1612.00222) by Battaglia et al. (2016)
 * **[Megnet](kgcnn/literature/Megnet.py)**: [Graph Networks as a Universal Machine Learning Framework for Molecules and Crystals](https://doi.org/10.1021/acs.chemmater.9b01294) by Chen et al. (2019)